Get paid to work from home? Yes please!

 When you’re burping your baby, it’s only natural to be mindful that you don’t do it for too long and become overly vigorous.
 The experts advise actively, yet gently patting your baby for five minutes– but if they appear content during this time, then stop regardless.

-As most young babies can’t control the air they swallow until they’re a few months old, it’s imperative they are burped while being bottle or breastfed to ease any discomfort they may experience.
+As most young babies can’t control the air they swallow until they’re a few months old, it’s crucial to burp them during bottle or breastfeeding to alleviate potential discomfort.

 Related: CAN YOU BOTTLE FEED A BABY IN A CAR SEAT